-January 25 - Matthew 16:13-17:9 - Denial, Diligence and Deference
+Matthew 16:13-17:9 - Denial, Diligence and Deference

 Those three qualities are also the marks of the true disciple of Jesus.
 He told them, “Whoever wants to be my disciple must deny themselves and take up their cross and follow me."
 Self-denial, diligence in carrying the sacrificial burden of God's calling, and deference to the will and wishes of Jesus are what it takes to be a genuine Christian.
 There are plenty of Monday-morning Quarterbacks and Sunday-morning Christians; neither of which should be taken very seriously.
 They both have something in common - an armchair.
 From their place of comfort they presume to analyze and criticize the game without ever getting in the game.
 And most won't, because they don't want to deny themselves, or sweat the sweat of diligence, or humble themselves in deference to somebody who actually knows the game.

-Of course, with Jesus we're talking about the 'game' of life!
-And if it weren't for His status as "the Christ, the Son of the Living God" (as Peter correctly named Him), the consummation of the Law and the Prophets (as seen in His transfiguration), we might have a hard time accepting His 'upside down' insight into the game of life.
-Jesus says, "whoever wants to save their life will lose it, but whoever loses their life for Me will find it.
+the consummation of the Law and the Prophets (as seen in His transfiguration), we might have a hard time accepting His 'upside down' insight into the game of life.
+He says, "whoever wants to save their life will lose it, but whoever loses their life for Me

-Jesus exemplified denial, diligence and deference to the Nth degree, and walked out of the grave victorious!
+Jesus exemplified denial, diligence, and deference to the Nth degree, and walked out of the grave victorious!
 He won.
 And we win in Him.

 Pray: Lord Christ, I want to have the victory over sin, death and hell.
 I want to be counted among Your true followers.
 Help me to do what it takes to follow You daily with my cross in hand.